emirystraiff/Fotask/README.md

   - old tass return to end of the task list once the task is "done", aka, the timer ends.
   - customizable options to change overall theme to different varieties of color palettes
   - customizable option to change alarm sounds
+  - change the font color of timer countdown when timer is active.
+  - a suggestion inbox for others to suggest new features to be added, bugs/glithces, or anything else to help improve Fotask.
   - turn this into a downloadable desktop app
-  - a suggestion inbox for others to suggest new features to be added, bugs/glithces, or anything else to help improve Fotask.

 ### Plans for future?